darthoctopus/mesa-notes/MESA_notes.md

 l0_obs_sigma(9) = 0.89d0
 l0_n_obs(:) = -1
 ```
 Note that you may supply radial order identifications with `l0_n_obs`, although in the above example they will be ignored.
-A similar set of variables is provided up to $l=3$.
+If these are not provided, `astero` will perform an iterative matching procedure with the mode frequencies returned from the pulsation code, and adopt the theoretical values.
+Similar sets of variables are provided up to $l=3$ (inclusive).

 Now, the global properties can be (at least approximately) computed directly from the stellar model without necessitating the use of any pulsation code.
 Conversely, actually running the pulsation code is much more computationally expensive than e.g. evaluating an integral over the stellar structure.
-Moreover, the frequencies of oscillation evolve very rapidly; the size of typical observational uncertainties potentially correspond to relative changes over the course of $10^{-4}$ Gyr, which is ridiculously small.
-Therefore, the `astero` module contains controls that will control when, exactly, `MESA` decides to compute mode frequencies. `astero` considers a stellar model to be in one of three different possible states:
+Moreover, the frequencies of oscillation evolve very rapidly; the size of typical observational uncertainties potentially correspond to relative changes over the course of $10^{-5}$ Gyr, which is ridiculously small.
+Since it doesn't make sense to adopt a max timestep size of $10^{-5}$ Gyr for the entire evolutionary track, the `astero` module contains controls that will control when, exactly, `MESA` decides to compute mode frequencies, or adopt smaller timesteps. `astero` considers a stellar model to be in one of several different possible states:

 - **Cold**: no mode frequencies are computed.
 - **Warm**: Only radial mode freqencies are computed.
 In order for this to happen, the current stellar model must pass several checks, including: